capslock13/AdvancedRaidTracker/README.md

 ![](images/advancedfilters.jpg)

 Adding filters will instantly filter data in the table.
+As you add them they will populate the table.

 You can save a combination of filters by hitting 'save' in the filter options panel:

 ![](images/savefilters.jpg)